Boeing plans hundreds of layoff notices for engineers this week

 Boeing told engineering staff in a memo Monday that hundreds of layoff notices will be issued Friday.

-Job cuts at Boeing keep on coming: The company told staff in a memo Monday that “hundreds of Engineering employees” will receive layoff notices Friday.
+Job cuts at Boeing keep on coming: The company told staff in a memo Monday that “hundreds of Engineering employees” in Washington state and other company sites — but not in North Charleston, S.C. — will receive layoff notices Friday.

 This follows a round of voluntary buyouts Boeing offered in January.
 That proposal was accepted by more than 300 engineering staff and 1,500 members of the Machinists union.